 We conducted the Levene’s test of homogeneity to test for differences in SD between the prediction and evaluation conditions in the 2 (adjectives/ reports) x 2 (evaluation/ prediction) design.
 At the adjectives level, the test of homogeneity indicated equal variances between the evaluation and prediction conditions (F(1, 653) = 0.97, p = .32).
 At the reports level, the test of homogeneity also indicated equal variances between the evaluation and prediction conditions (F(1, 652) = 0.05, p = .82).

+[Placeholder for Bayesian analyses:] To quantify support for the null hypothesis of equal variances, we converted the F value from the Levene’s tests of homogeneity into a Bayes factor (BF01).
+At the adjectives level, the observed data favored the null hypothesis compared to the alternative hypothesis by a factor of 7.13 for the comparison of variances between the prediction and evaluation conditions.
+At the reports level, the observed data favored the null hypothesis compared to the alternative hypothesis by a factor of 11.17.

 b) Plotting mean prediction against evaluation in the adjectives and reports conditions

 We mirrored the target article and plotted the scatter plots of mean predicted GPA in the prediction condition against mean evaluated percentile score for the adjective (Figure 3) and report conditions (Figure 4).
 It can be observed from the two plots that the data points did not conform to the identity line, contrary to the descriptive results reported in the target article.